Seattle SuperSonics: Home arenas

+The SuperSonics played at the Seattle Center Coliseum, on the grounds of the Seattle Center, from 1967 to 1978.
+They left for the larger Kingdome and played there for seven years with crowds of over 30,000 at 20 games.
+The team returned to the Coliseum in 1985 and were its main tenant before and after its renovation into KeyArena, which opened in 1995.
+The SuperSonics played a season at the Tacoma Dome during the renovation and remained at KeyArena until 2008.

 Uniforms

 Seattle SuperSonics' first uniforms had "Sonics" displayed in a font that was also used by Cincinnati Royals (now the Sacramento Kings).
 The road jerseys were green and had yellow lettering; the home uniforms were white with green lettering.
 In 1995, SuperSonics changed their uniforms, adding red and orange, and removing yellow, to their new jerseys that would last six seasons.
 It displayed the team's new logo on the front and their alternative logo on the shorts.
 The home uniforms had green stripes on the right side of the jersey and shorts, and the green road jersey had red stripes.

 The final SuperSonics uniforms were worn from the 2001–02 season through to the 2007–08 season.
-The side's owner Howard Schultz commissioned the design from Seattle design agency Hornall Anderson.
+The team's owner Howard Schultz commissioned the design from Seattle design agency Hornall Anderson.
 The home jerseys were white with green-and-gold trim, displaying "SONICS" across the chest.
 Road uniforms were dark green with white-and-gold accents, with "SEATTLE" across the chest.
 The alternative uniform was gold with green-and-white trim with "SONICS" arched across the chest.
 These uniforms were an homage to a similar style worn from the 1975–76 season through to the 1994–95 season.

 Rivalries

-Seattle SuperSonics were traditional rivals of Portland Trail Blazers because of the teams' proximity; the rivalry had been dubbed the I-5 Rivalry in reference to Interstate 5 that connects the two cities, which are 174 miles apart.
+The Seattle SuperSonics were traditional rivals of the Portland Trail Blazers because of the teams' proximity; the rivalry had been dubbed the I-5 Rivalry in reference to Interstate 5 that connects the two cities, which are 174 miles apart.
 The rivalry was fairly equal in accomplishments; both teams won one championship.
-The all-time record of this rivalry is 98–94 in favor of SuperSonics.
+The all-time record of this rivalry is 98–94 in favor of the SuperSonics.

-SuperSonics were rivals of Los Angeles Lakers due to the teams' longstanding pairing in the Pacific Division of the Western Conference.
-Lakers' sustained success meant regular-season games often affected NBA Playoffs seedings, with the teams matching head-to-head for numerous playoff battles.
+The SuperSonics were rivals of the Los Angeles Lakers due to the teams' longstanding pairing in the Pacific Division of the Western Conference.
+The Lakers' sustained success meant regular season games often affected NBA Playoffs seedings, with the teams matching head-to-head for numerous playoff battles.